Ikramkhan786/HelloAndroid/README.md

 # HelloAndroid
 This is my first android project.
-This project has created only for education purpose.
+This project has created only for educational purpose.